Slavery: Distribution

 In June 2013, U.S. State Department released a report on slavery.
 It placed Russia, China, and Uzbekistan in the worst offenders category.
 Cuba, Iran, North Korea, Sudan, Syria, and Zimbabwe were at the lowest level.
 The list also included Algeria, Libya, Saudi Arabia and Kuwait among a total of 21 countries.

 In Kuwait, there are more than 600,000 migrant domestic workers who are vulnerable to forced labor and legally tied to their employers, who often illegally take their passports.
 In 2019, online slave markets on apps such as Instagram were uncovered.

 In the preparations for the 2022 World Cup in Qatar, thousands of Nepalese, the largest group of labourers, faced slavery in the form of denial of wages, confiscation of documents, and inability to leave the workplace.
 In 2016, the United Nations gave Qatar 12 months to end migrant worker slavery or face investigation.

 The Walk Free Foundation reported in 2018 that slavery in wealthy Western societies is much more prevalent than previously known, in particular the United States and Great Britain, which have 403,000 (one in 800) and 136,000 slaves respectively.
 Andrew Forrest, founder of the organization, said that "The United States is one of the most advanced countries in the world yet has more than 400,000 modern slaves working under forced labour conditions."
 An estimated 40.3 million are enslaved globally, with North Korea having the most slaves at 2.6 million (one in 10).
 Of the estimated 40.3 million people in contemporary slavery, 71% are women and 29% are men.
 The report found of the 40.3 million in modern slavery, 15.4 million are in forced marriages and 24.9 million are in forced labor.
 The foundation defines contemporary slavery as "situations of exploitation that a person cannot refuse or leave because of threats, violence, coercion, abuse of power, or deception."

 China

-The Chinese government has a history of imprisoning citizens for political reasons.
-Article 73 of China's Criminal Procedure Law was adopted in 2012 and allow the authorities to detain people for reasons of "state security" or "terrorism".
-In this regard, detainees can be held for as long as six months in "designated locations" such as secret prisons.

 In March 2020, the Chinese government was found to be using the Uyghur minority for forced labour, inside sweat shops.
 According to a report published then by the Australian Strategic Policy Institute (ASPI), no fewer than around 80,000 Uyghurs were forcibly removed from the region of Xinjiang and used for forced labour in at least twenty-seven corporate factories.
-According to the Business and Human Rights resource center, corporations such as Abercrombie & Fitch, Adidas, Amazon, Apple, BMW, Fila, Gap, H&M, Inditex, Marks & Spencer, Nike, North Face, Puma, PVH, Samsung, and UNIQLO each have each sourced products from these factories prior to the publication of the ASPI report.
+According to the Business and Human Rights resource center, corporations such as Abercrombie & Fitch, Adidas, Amazon, Apple, BMW, Fila, Gap, H&M, Inditex, Marks & Spencer, Nike, North Face, Puma, PVH, Samsung, and UNIQLO have each sourced products from these factories prior to the publication of the ASPI report.